Bayesian Algorithmic Mechanism Design: Reduction: Black-Box Model

 \subsection{Computing Payments}

 Suppose that $\alg$ has monotone allocation rules.
 The problem of designing a mechanism to implement $\alg$ then reduces to calculating appropriate payments.
-These payments are completely determined by the allocation rule of $\alg$, but in the oracle model we do not have direct access to the functional form of the allocation rule.
-Archer et al.~\cite{APTT-03} solve this problem by computing an unbiased estimator of the desired payment rule using only oracle calls to the algorithm.
-For completeness we summarize their approach below.
+These payments are completely determined by the allocation rule of $\alg$, but in the black-box model we do not have direct access to the functional form of the allocation rule.
+Archer et al.~\cite{APTT-03} solve this problem by computing an unbiased estimator of the desired payment rule using only black-box calls to the algorithm.
+For completeness we now summarize their approach.